-ROUTINE MAINTENANCE
+ROUTINE MAINTENANCE EML

-If the sensor begins to underestimate the vessels speed, there may be growth forming on the pins.
+If the EML 224 sensor begins to underestimate the vessels speed, there may be growth forming on the pins.
 These pins are made of a resistant, anti-rust metal.
 If the unit is powered off, or the vessel is stationary for longer periods of time (particularly in warm water), the growth may occur.
 This can be carefully removed by lifting the sensor if a valve is installed, or by divers or in dock.
 The pins must have electrical contact with the sea water, and MUST NOT be painted.
 The system may be unstable for up to 6 hours after the pins have been cleaned while a new oxide coat forms.
+The pins of the EML sensor should be typically cleaned every 6-18 months depending on conditions.